MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 ##### Microsoft Authentication Library

 Support for Azure AD Authentication Library (ADAL) ended in December 2022.
 Going forward, you should use [Microsoft Authentication Library](/azure/active-directory/develop/msal-overview) (MSAL).
 The security team in your organization should be familiar with this significant change.

 While it's not important for Power BI professionals to deeply understand the transition to MSAL, you should adhere to the following recommendations.

 - Use the latest version of the Power BI Management module when you authenticate with the [Connect-PowerBIServiceAccount](/powershell/module/microsoftpowerbimgmt.profile/connect-powerbiserviceaccount) PowerShell cmdlet.
 It switched from ADAL to MSAL in version 1.0.946 (February 26, 2021).
-- Use the Azure AD V2 endpoint when you authenticate directly in your script.
-The Azure AD V2 endpoint uses MSAL, whereas the Azure AD V1 endpoint uses ADAL.
+- Use the Microsoft Entra V2 endpoint when you authenticate directly in your script.
+The Microsoft Entra V2 endpoint uses MSAL, whereas the Microsoft Entra V1 endpoint uses ADAL.
 - Discontinue the use of APIs and modules that are deprecated.
 For more information, see [Deprecated APIs and modules](#deprecated-apis-and-modules) later in this article.
 - If you find a community solution online, be sure that it's using MSAL for authentication rather than ADAL.